Mathyo-Hakeem/gelos-website/README.md

-Gelos Enterprises – Front-End Website
+# Gelos Enterprises Website

 This repository contains a responsive front-end website developed using HTML, CSS, and JavaScript.
-The project was completed as part of my Diploma of Information Technology and demonstrates practical front-end development skills, structured UI design, and component-based layout implementation.

-Overview
-The website includes a responsive navigation system, a hero carousel, an accordion component for service offerings, and a structured company values section.
-A contact form with basic validation is also included to demonstrate interactive front-end behaviour.

-Features
+## 🔹 Features
-Responsive layout supporting desktop, tablet, and mobile devices

-Navigation bar with mobile menu toggle
+- Fully responsive navigation bar

-Hero image carousel
+- Hero image carousel

-Accordion component for service information
+- Accordion component for service offerings

-Company values section with structured content
+- Company values section with structured layout

-Contact form with basic validation
+- Contact form with basic client-side validation

-Semantic HTML structure for improved accessibility

-Technologies Used
+## 🔹 Technologies Used
-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript

-Project Structure
+## 🔹 Project Structure
-Code
-index.html
-/css
-    style.css
-/js
-    script.js
-/img
-    (project images)
-Running the Project
+- index.html → main application page
+- css/style.css → styling and layout
+- js/script.js → interactive functionality
+- img/ → project images and assets

+## 🔹 How to Run
-Clone or download the repository.
+1. Download or clone the repository

-Open index.html in any modern browser.
+2. Open `index.html` in any modern browser

-No additional setup or backend configuration is required.

-Purpose
+## 🔹 Purpose
-This project was developed to strengthen front-end development capabilities, focusing on responsive design, layout structure, and basic JavaScript functionality.
-It serves as a foundational portfolio piece demonstrating practical UI implementation and clean code organisation.
+This project was developed as part of my Diploma of Information Technology to demonstrate practical front-end development skills, responsive design techniques, and structured UI implementation.

-Author
+## 🔹 Author
 Mathyo Hakeem
-Junior Developer
+Junior developer
-Sydney, Australia